Cameras aiding in the fight against crime

 With more than 33,000 cameras installed across our bus and rail system, our security camera network is one of the most comprehensive among U.S. transit agencies.
 Every day these cameras serve as an invaluable tool for police and their investigation into crimes committed either on or near CTA properties.

 Images pulled from our cameras have been successfully used in detecting crime patterns and serial offenders involved in both reported and unreported crimes, and have even led to the apprehension of offenders through real-time, remote policing missions.
 Since 2011, our network of security cameras have aided police in the arrest of roughly 200 persons each year.

 Importantly, addressing crime on our system is complex effort, and our security cameras are just one component of a multi-pronged approach deployed to help deter crime and investigate incidents of crime that do occur.
 To learn more about the ongoing, collaborative policing efforts across the CTA, visit our Security webpage.

 - Every rail station is equipped with multiple, high-definition surveillance cameras.

 - In 2011, we more than doubled the size of our camera network under an aggressive and unprecedented effort to install more than 1,800 additional cameras in rail stations and platform in less than six months.

-- Beginning in 2018, as part of the Safe & Secure program, we'll be making a number of other improvements to our rail system camera network over the next few years, including:
+- As part of the Safe & Secure program launched in 2018, a number of other improvements were made to our rail system camera network, including:

 - Upgrading more than 3,800 older-model rail station cameras to HD;

-- Adding approx. 1,000 new HD cameras for improved coverage at select stations; and
+- Adding approx. 1,000 new HD cameras for improved coverage at select stations

 - Every rail car across all eight rail lines is equipped with multiple surveillance cameras.